 This is the part where I REALLY get to know the characters.

 This is the fun part.
 I think I know more about my characters than I do friends or family sometimes.
 When I start out, I know in my head what they look like, their age, where they are from, so I write that out.
+This part probably takes me the longest, as I really want to know how my characters are, before I write their story.

 Here is the template I use to create my characters: